-APPENDIX 5 - EXPENDITURE REQUEST FORM FOR THE CHRITABLE FUNDS DEVELOPMENT COMMITTEE
+APPENDIX 4 - EXPENDITURE REQUEST FORM FOR THE CHRITABLE FUNDS DEVELOPMENT COMMITTEE

 Name of Project:

 Prepared by: (name) (contact details)

 Department:

 Reference number: (to be provided by Charitable Funds team)

 Amount requested:

 Estimated timeframe of spend:

 Description of project:

 Which site(s) does the project relate to?

 How would it benefit patients over and above what is ordinarily expected?

-How would it benefit staff over and above who at is ordinarily expected?
+How would it benefit staff over and above wha it is ordinarily expected?

-Have quotes/costings been provided or Development Committee may seek cost are they estimates? (if estimates, the Charitable Funds ings on a case-by-case basis) Please provide a breakdown of the estir nated costs (please seek advice regarding VAT) Are there any ongoing costs that are eye pected?
+Have quotes/costings been provided or Development Committee may seek cos are they estimates? (if estimates, the Charitable Funds tings on a case-by-case basis) Please provide a breakdown of the estin mated costs (please seek advice regarding VAT) Are there any ongoing costs that are ex pected?
 Who will be meeting those costs?
-The there any ongoing costs that are exp sected.
-Who will be meeting those costs.
-Has the avecanditure been expressed in oringinal (if relevant) by Has the expenditure been approved in Yes/No/Not Applicable Division IMT Group Medical Equipment Group Estates Group Have any ward/denartment Trust funds been approached for funding?
-If so, what was their response? been approached for funding?
-It so, what was then · Has any fund raising taken place for the expenditure, or is planned?
-(Please note that this is not a prerequisite for funding)
+Headh a sure and thouse he are a group and to noise signal (if reduce which have Has the expenditure been approved in Division Yes/No/Not Applicable IMT Group Medical Equipment Group Estates Group Estates Group Have any ward/department Trust funds response? been approached for funding?
+If so, what was their Has any fund raising taken place for the prerequisite for funding) expenditure, or is planned?
+(Please note that this is not a

-This form will be submitted to the Charitable Funds team within Finance, who may ask for additional information or clarification prior to the next Above and Beyond Committee meeting, which are held on a monthly basis.
+This form will be submitted to the Charitable Funds team within Finance, who may ask for additional information or clarification prior to the next Charitable Funds Development Committee meeting, which are held on a monthly basis.

-APPENDIX 6 - EQUALITY IMPACT ASSESSMENT PART 1 INITIAL SCREENING
+APPENDIX 5 - EQUALITY IMPACT ASSESSMENT PART 1 INITIAL SCREENING

-Service/Function/Policy/Project/ С Division Assessor (s) New or Existing Service or Policy?
-Date of Assessment

-Strategy CORP FIN 8 v4 Finance Matt Bancroft Existing Existing 27/9/22

-. /5: EXISTING 21/3/22

-1) Who is responsible for this policy •

-2) Describe the purpose of the servi • · · · · · · · · · · · · · · · · · · ·

-• ery Act 2010.
-Also to accord with NHS Englar id guidance

-4) What factors contribute or detract

-1 - cual orientation, marriage/civil part nership,

-maternity/pregnancy and religion - · , , ,

-If yes, please describe cur • g, consultation] -

-6) Is there any scope for new measu · · · · · · · · · · · · · · · · · · · N/A

-7) Are any of the following groups a

-Protected Characteristics Affected?
-Impact

-a) Age No

-b) Disability No

-c) Gender No

-d) Gender Reassignment No

-e) Marriage/Civil Partnership No

-f) Maternity/Pregnancy No

-g) Race No

-h) Religion/Belief No

-i) Sexual Orientation No

-8) Provide the Equality Rating of the service / funct ion /policy / project / strategy - tick (√) outcome box ι

-Outcome 1

-If you have rated the policy as having an outc ome of 2, 3 or 4, it i is necessary to carry out a c detailed assessment and complete a Detailed Equality Analysis form - see CO RP/EMP 27.

-Date for next review:

-Checked by: Alex Cri ckmar Date: 27/9/2022
+Service/Function/Policy/Project/ Strategy Div vision Assessor (s) New or Existing Service or Policy?
+Date of Assessment CORP FIN 8 v5 Finance Alex Crickmar Existing 27/9/23 1) Who is responsible for this policy?
+Name of Division/ /Directorate: Finance 9 2) Describe the purpose of the service e / function / police cy / project/ strateg y?
+Sets out Trust process f or charitable funds 3) Are there any associated objective s?
+Comply with Stand ling Orders, Standing Fina ancial Instructions and the Briber ry Act 2010.
+Also to accord with NHS England guidance 4) What factors contribute or detract from achieving in ntended outcomes? - None 5) Does the policy have an impact in maternity/pregnancy and religion ership, If yes, please describe cur rrent or planned a ctivities to address the impact [e.g. Monitorin g, consultation] - 6) Is there any scope for new measur es which would p romote equality N/ 4 7) Are any of the following groups ad versely affected b y the policy?
+No Protected Characteristics Affected?
+Impact a) Age No b) Disability No c) Gender No d) Gender Reassignment No e) Marriage/Civil Partnership No f) Maternity/Pregnancy No g) Race No h) Religion/Belief No i) Sexual Orientation No 8) Provide the Equality Rating of the service / function /policy / project / s trategy - tick (√) outcome box Outcome 1 If you have rated the policy as having an outc come of 2, 3 or 4, it is n necessary to carry out a d letailed assessment and complet e a Detailed Equality Analysis form - see CO RP/EMP 27.
+Date for next review: 27/9/26 Checked by: Jon Sar geant Date: 31/10/23 Board of Directors